teja-86/Menu-Management/README.md

 - **Item - GET** `/api/items/search?id=YourItemId`: Search a Item by id.

 > **Note:** Update the above endpoint paths to match your implementation.

+## Questions

+**1. Which database you have chosen and why?**

+I chose MongoDB because of its flexibility in handling unstructured data, its scalability for large datasets, and its ease of integration with Node.js, which was used in this project.
+MongoDB's document-based model aligns well with the JSON structure commonly used in modern web applications.

+**2. 3 things that you learned from this assignment?**

+Effective use of ES modules in a Node.js backend project for clean and modular code organization.

+Handling complex data relationships and queries in MongoDB, such as embedding and referencing data.

+The importance of detailed documentation and code comments to ensure clarity and maintainability for future developers.

+**3. What was the most difficult part of the assignment?**

+The most difficult part of the assignment was efficiently structuring the database to handle relationships between categories, subcategories, and items.
+Ensuring that the schema was both flexible for future changes and optimized for performance required careful consideration of how to store and retrieve nested data efficiently.
+Balancing these requirements while maintaining a clean and understandable codebase was particularly difficult.

+**4. What you would have done differently given more time?**

+Given more time, I would have implemented more comprehensive error handling and input validation to enhance the robustness of the application.
+Additionally, I would have optimized the database schema design to further improve query performance and reduce redundancy.

 ## Configuration